top of page

 Main activities include:

 • Discussion on crafting a research agenda, careers paths, and teaching strategies with mentors and peers.
-This discussion will include an analysis of potential disruptions during a pandemic and corresponding solutions.

 • Opportunities for group and individual consultation and networking between early career scholars and senior colleagues, exploring potentials for long-term mentorship from accomplished mentors in the early scholars’ field(s) of interest.